 STUDENT SPONSORSHIP

-By sponsoring a student, you can make healthcare accessible for an entire community.
-Your $6,000 donation covers everything a student needs to live and train for 12 months.
+By sponsoring this student, you can make healthcare accessible for an entire community.
+Your gift of $1,000 or more helps to provide everything this student needs to live and train for 12 months.

 You can also give by: